 If you're wondering why none of your customers seem to be reviewing you, you're not alone.
 When it comes to leaving customer feedback, customers can be pretty passive, with many more reading reviews that writing them.

 This means leaving customers to their own devices will often yield the same results: few reviews for your business.
 And additionally, unless you're proactive, the few that do come in are likely to be negative as customers who've had a bad experience feel much more compelled to leave feedback that content customers.

 Why is this?

 Well, consider your own attitude when it comes to buying.
 If you're satisfied with your purchase and the service you receive, the buying journey ends pretty quickly.
-If you're happy, there's no real reason to think back to the buying process and how streamlined it was, or the customer service you received.
-Unless a company made a hugely positive impact on you by going above and beyond, it's unlikely to prompt you to go out of your way to leave you a review.
+If you're happy, there's no real reason to think back to the buying process and how streamlined it was, or the customer service you received and leave.
+Unless a company made a hugely positive impact on you by going above and beyond, it's unlikely to prompt you to go out of your way to leave you a positive review online.

-If you're unhappy, however, then this adds more 'work' on to the buying journey for you.
+If you're unhappy, however, then this adds more 'work' onto the buying journey.
 You may have to sort out a wrong size or complain about a damaged product.
 Basically, you have to keep dealing with the company which means they're at the front of your mind for much longer.
-Gradually you become more and more frustrated, and, as these emotions build, more compelled to do something - to write a review.
+Gradually you become more and more frustrated, and, as these emotions build, more compelled to do something - to write a negative review.

 77% of customers say they'd leave a company a review if they were asked, yet just 15% leave them regularly.